The Economics of Social Data: Optimal Data Intermediation

 Along the path of play, however, the two data inflow policies yield different outcomes.
 In particular, the anonymized data inflow policy reduces the amount of information conveyed to the producer in equilibrium.
-Crucially, this reduction does not occur at the expense of the consumers' own learning, and hence

-At this point, it is clear that the intermediary benefits by anonymizing the consumers' individual information.
-Anonymization leaves the $DE_{i}$ terms in (\ref{RX}) unchanged but reduces the information transmitted to the producer while holding fixed the consumer's information.
-Relative to identity-revealing data sharing, this shift increases the total surplus terms $\Delta W_{i}$ in (\ref{RX}) and hence also the intermediary's profits.
+Crucially, this reduction does not occur at the expense of the consumers' own learning.
+Therefore, the shift to anonymized data increases the total surplus terms $\Delta W_{i}\left( X\right) $ and the intermediary's profits.
+Put differently, anonymization reduces the cost of procuring the information, relative to the loss in revenue.